GatoGraphQL/ExtensionStarter/docs/Multi-Monorepo_Architecture.md

 ### Distribute PROD code to its own repo

-Similar to the monorepo split, when generating the plugin for PROD, we can deploy its code (scoped, downgraded, with the Composer autoload generated, etc) into its own repo.
+Similar to the monorepo split, when generating the plugin for PROD, we can deploy its code (scoped, <!-- downgraded, -->with the Composer autoload generated, etc) into its own repo.

 This is useful for: